digris/doc-openbroadcast-platform/source/application/playlists/index.rst

 See also:

-* :ref:`Adding tracks to playlists using the popup-player <popup-player-add-track-to-playlist>`.
+* :ref:`Adding tracks to playlists using the popup-player <media-player-add-track-to-existing-playlist>`.
 * :ref:`Converting a 'Private' playlist into 'Public' <playlist-how-to-transform-private-to-public>`.

 .. _playlist-how-to-transform-private-to-public: